Tata 1mg logocart

 Who will collect your samples?

-The Aspergillosis - IgG antibody test detects Aspergillus-specific IgG antibodies that typically develop weeks after infection onset.
-These antibodies, known as Aspergillus IgG precipitins, help indicate past or ongoing infections such as chronic pulmonary aspergillosis (CPA), aspergilloma (fungal ball), or subacute invasive aspergillosis.
-Elevated IgG levels may suggest previous or current exposure.
-Low or normal levels may also occur if the immune system cannot produce enough antibodies.
+The Allergy Specific IgG - Aspergillus fumigatus, Serum test detects Aspergillus fumigatus-specific IgG antibodies that typically develop weeks after infection onset or repeated exposure.
+These antibodies help indicate past or ongoing infections such as chronic pulmonary aspergillosis (CPA), aspergilloma (fungal ball), subacute invasive aspergillosis, or allergic bronchopulmonary aspergillosis (ABPA), a hypersensitivity reaction to the fungus.

-The doctor may recommend this test if there are symptoms suggestive of aspergillosis, such as persistent cough, chest pain, shortness of breath, or fever.
-The test is particularly advised for individuals with weakened immune systems (such as those with HIV/AIDS or undergoing organ transplantation), patients with chronic lung conditions like asthma or cystic fibrosis, and those on prolonged corticosteroid or immunosuppressant therapy.
-It may also be recommended to evaluate the risk of developing aspergillosis in high-exposure groups such as farmers or construction workers.
-Additionally, it is used to diagnose and monitor aspergillosis, assess the effectiveness of treatment, and track disease progression.
+The doctor may recommend this test if there are persistent respiratory symptoms suggestive of exposure, such as chronic cough, chest pain, wheezing, shortness of breath, or unexplained fever.
+This test is particularly useful in individuals with asthma, cystic fibrosis, chronic obstructive pulmonary disease (COPD), prior tuberculosis, or other structural lung diseases.
+It may also be advised for individuals with weakened immune systems (such as those with HIV/AIDS or undergoing organ transplantation) and those on prolonged corticosteroid or immunosuppressant therapy.

 Test result ranges are approximate and may differ slightly between labs depending on the methodology and laboratory guidelines.
 Do not self-medicate and always consult a doctor to understand the test results correctly.